Etruscan language: Pronouns

 Personal pronouns refer to persons; demonstrative pronouns point out English this, that, there.

 Personal

 The first-person personal pronoun has a nominative mi ('I') and an accusative mini ('me').
-The third person has a personal form an ('he' or 'she') and an inanimate in ('it').
-The second person is uncertain, but some, like the Bonfantes, have claimed a dative singular une ('to thee') and an accusative singular un ('thee').
+The third person has a personal form an ('he'/'she'/'they') and an inanimate in ('it').
+The second person is uncertain but some scholars, such as the Bonfantes, have claimed a dative singular une ('to thee') and an accusative singular un ('thee').

 Demonstrative

 The demonstratives, ca and ta, are used without distinction for 'that' or 'this'.
 The nominative–accusative singular forms are: ica, eca, ca, ita, ta; the plural: cei, tei.
 There is a genitive singular: cla, tla, cal and plural clal.
 The accusative singular: can, cen, cn, ecn, etan, tn; plural cnl 'these/those'.
 Locative singular: calti, ceiθi, clθ(i), eclθi; plural caiti, ceiθi.

 Adjectives

 Though uninflected for number, adjectives were inflected for case, agreeing with their noun: mlaχ 'good' versus genitive mlakas 'of (the) good...'

 Adjectives fall into a number of types formed from nouns with a suffix: